offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 Kinds/Configuration Map_TOPIC
 ```

 A secret object is a set of key-value pairs, similar to a config map, but oriented towards security rather than just configuration (e.g. for storing things like access tokens, passwords, certificates).
-As opposed to a config map, Kubernetes takes extra precautions to ensure that a secret object is stored and used in a secure manner.
+As opposed to a config map, Kubernetes takes extra precautions to ensure that a secret object is stored and used securely.

 ```yaml
 apiVersion: v1